CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/first-project/first-project-comments.md

 We wrap the value around brackets, and we are starting to create the property binding of that instance, and assign to this a property of our class around quotes, and with this, we will see that the input value is binded to our class property

-property binding does not modify the property value, only "repost" it
+property binding does not modify the property value, only reference it.
+However, if we reference a text property inside an input value and we modify the value of the input, it won't update its current value with the value being typed.

+A way to link both of them in a way the inputted text modify the property is using **two-way data binding**